'We can do it': Biden brings message of comfort to Surfside

 “You all know it, because a lot of you have been through it as well," Biden said.
 "There’s gonna be a lot of pain and anxiety and suffering and even the need for psychological help in the days and months that follow.
 And so, we’re not going anywhere.”

-Biden was briefed on the situation with Florida Gov. Ron DeSantis and Miami-Dade County Mayor Daniella Levine Cava.
-The mayor saluted the efforts to cross party lines in a time of “an unprecedented devastating disaster” and added that the unified government and community response “is what gives us hope.”
+Biden was briefed on the situation with Florida Gov. Ron DeSantis and Miami-Dade County Mayor Daniella Levine Cava, as well as the state's two Republican senators, Marco Rubio and Rick Scott.
+The mayor, a Democrat, saluted the efforts to cross party lines in a time of “an unprecedented devastating disaster” and added that the unified government and community response “is what gives us hope.”

 DeSantis, a rumored Republican 2024 presidential candidate, said to Biden that the “cooperation has been great," declaring that the administration has "not only been supportive at the federal level, but we’ve had no bureaucracy.”

-As Biden pledged federal help, he touched DeSantis' hand to underscore the point.
+As Biden pledged federal help and touted the bipartisan nature of the response, he touched DeSantis' hand to underscore the point.

+“You know what’s good about this?”
+Biden said.
+“It lets the nation know we can cooperate.
+That’s really important."

 White House spokeswoman Karine Jean-Pierre said Biden aimed to “offer up comfort and show unity” with his visit to the site.